Antize/Free-CCleaner-Auto-Update-Outdated/README.md

 Free version of CCleaner only notifies when a new version is available, so every time an update is available you must manually download and install it.
 This software does it automatically for you.

 ## Known issues
-- **If launch as admin Malwarebytes detects as false positive, general problem with C# software**
+- **If launch as admin Malwarebytes detects as false positive, general problem with C# software.**

 ## Do you have an issue?
 [Come on Discord:](https://discord.gg/GXZwBeG) https://discord.gg/GXZwBeG